 A superb panorama of politics and war that brings together two classic volumes by Geyl: The Revolt of the Netherlands 1555–1609 and The Netherlands in the 17th Century 1609–1648.
 Here is the story of the Netherlanders' epic struggle against Spain's might and the rise of the Dutch Republic—as well as important and still pressing issues about the relationship between religion and political action, complex questions of national identity, and the problems of a small country struggling to survive in a great-power world.

-Foreign travelers in the Netherlands described the large number of paintings and works of art in the houses of the 17th century citizenry.
+Foreign travelers in the Netherlands described the large number of paintings and works of art in the houses of the seventeenth-century citizenry.
 Both humble craftspeople and well-to-do regents with fashionable tastes collected paintings.

 In Works of Art in Seventeenth-Century Houses, various aspects of the history of art collecting are examined using a large number of inventories.
 How was the art collection of citizens in the 17th century composed?
 How were the works of art distributed over the rooms of the houses?
 What significance did they have in the interior?
 In what way were paintings and objects of applied art presented?